 The WaterRower A1 combines wood and aluminum in its frame construction.
-The front part of the frame which sustains the water tank, as well as the small rear stabilizer, are made of Rosewood.
+The front part of the frame, which sustains the water tank, as well as the small rear stabilizer, is made of Rosewood.
 All the Rosewood parts come with Danish oil for a beautiful, warm finish, great for both residential and commercial use.

 The unit’s monorail is aluminum.
 It’s durable enough to support users up to 375 lbs (170 kg).
 Its exact length is not specified, but the machine can accommodate users up to 6’5″ (196 cm) with no problem, promoting a complete leg extension.

 The rower’s total (fully assembled) length is 83″ (211 cm) while its width is 22.5″ (57 cm).
 It requires a workout area of at least 8′ x 4′ for safe and unhindered operation.
 However, it can be stored vertically, and when stored in a vertical position, its footprint becomes 22.5″ x 22.5″ (57 x 57 cm).
 Also, when stored vertically, the water can remain in the tank.